Meet Alex Caspero

 Hi friends!
-Can I tell you how happy it makes me to be able to share these guest posts while I’m on maternity leave?
+Can I tell you how happy it makes me to be able to share this guest post about feeling fat while I’m on maternity leave?
 I’m blown away by how incredibly smart, giving and caring my friends are to send these over while I snuggle up with the babe.
 Today’s post is a gem, a wonderful reminder from my good friend Rachael.
 You know Rach as 1/3 of the Joyful Eating, Nourished Life team.
 She’s my favorite southern gal and I am constantly plotting ways to kidnap her larger-than-life dogs.
 Enjoy!

 Hi guys!
 I’m Rachael, private practice dietitian in Columbia, SC and blogger at The Joy of Eating, formerly Avocado A Day Nutrition.
 Alex and I met a few years back, quickly bonded over our similar approaches to eating and nutrition, and together with our fellow non-diet RD friend Anne, launched Joyful Eating, Nourished Life.
 Thankful to Alex for having me on her blog while she’s enjoying some time bonding with her little intuitive eater!